StephanHCB/go-generator-lib/README.md

 _At this time, it is not possible to dynamically assign the full list in with_items from a variable, so you can not dynamically determine the number of render runs._

+If you set `with_files` to a list of file globs relative to the template base directory, the source and target pair is used multiple times, with the `file` variable set to the current relative path of any files in the template that match the glob patterns.
+For `with_files`, both the source and target path are parsed as templates, with the `file` parameter set to the relative path of that matched the glob.
+You can even use `file` inside your template, it's just set as a parameter for template parsing.

+_Note that globs that navigate outside the template directory are forbidden for security reasons._

-Note how you can add a `condition` that will be evaluated for the template.
+You can also add a `condition` that will be evaluated for the template.
 Inside it, you can use variables, or even `item`.
 If the condition evaluates to any one of `0`, `false`, `skip`, `no` the template will not be rendered.
 Note that the empty string counts as true, that means that if you do not specify a condition, the template is rendered.

-Also note how output directories are created for you on the fly if they don't exist.
+Any output directories are created for you on the fly if they don't exist.

 The [golang template language](https://golang.org/pkg/text/template/#example_Template) is pretty versatile, vaguely similar to the .j2 templates used by ansible.
 Here's a very simple example